F5Networks/f5-ci-docs/docs/troubleshooting/openshift.rst

       ose-tunnel  0a:58:0a:82:00:25  endpoint:10.214.1.102  yes

 #.
 In a TMOS shell, view the ARP entries.

-This will show all of the ARP entries; you should see the VTEP entries on the ocpvlan and the Pod IP addresses on ``ose-tunnel``.
+   This will show all of the ARP entries; you should see the VTEP entries on the :code:`ocpvlan` and the Pod IP addresses on :code:`ose-tunnel`.

    .. code-block:: console